f34nk/smithy-unison/README.md

 # Smithy Unison Code Generator

-> **⚠️ FIRST DRAFT - NOT YET FUNCTIONAL**
->
-> This is an initial bootstrap of smithy-unison.
-All code generation is stubbed.
-> The project structure is in place but no Unison code is generated yet.

 [![CI](https://github.com/f34nk/smithy-unison/actions/workflows/ci.yml/badge.svg)](https://github.com/f34nk/smithy-unison/actions/workflows/ci.yml)

 Generates Unison client code from Smithy service models.
 Produces client modules, type definitions, and HTTP request/response handling for service operations.